So you're thinking of buying your first home?

 That’s not all.
 There are the other costs you usually come across when buying a property.

-- Stamp duty - stamp duty (or Land and Buildings Transaction Tax in Scotland) is a lump sum tax that anyone buying a property, or land costing more than a set amount, has to pay.
+- Stamp duty - Stamp duty is a lump sum tax that anyone buying a property or land costing more than a set amount has to pay.
 The rate of this tax will vary depending on the value of your property.
+For more information visit the Government’s website at www.gov.uk where you can also find a calculator to help you work out the amount you would have to pay.

-- Survey fee - before buying a house you should have it checked by a surveyor.
-This will uncover any issues and concerns about the property before you buy it.
-The survey could be a basic home condition survey, costing around £250; or a full structural survey upwards of £600.
-Never underestimate the value of a good detailed survey as it can save you money on repairs later down the line.
+- Survey fee - The survey could be a basic home condition survey, costing around £250; or a full structural survey upwards of £600.
+This fee is also dependent on the property’s value.
+Never underestimate the value of a good detailed survey as it can save you money on repairs later down the line and can also be used to negotiate the price of your house.

 Click here to view our Fees breakdown infographic.